 Specific identity of the victims

-Only violent crimes are included in the City of Pittsburgh data.
+Only homicide victims are included in the City of Pittsburgh and Allegheny County data.